-Acute pharyngitis is hallmarked by acute onset of sore throat; the absence of cough, nasal congestion and discharge suggests a bacterial etiology.
+Acute pharyngitis is characterized by acute onset of sore throat; the absence of cough, nasal congestion and discharge suggests a bacterial etiology.

 The goal of treatment of GAS is to prevent acute rheumatic fever, reduce the severity and duration of symptoms, and prevent transmission.

-Acute pharyngitis is generally a self-limited condition with resolution within two weeks.
+Acute pharyngitis is generally a self-limited condition with resolution within 2 weeks.
 Infected individuals are not, however, immune to reinfection with most etiologic pathogens.
 Treatment typically involves supportive care (e.g., analgesics) and treatment of the causative pathogen (e.g. antibiotics for GAS infections).

 The only situation in which antibiotic prophylaxis to prevent GAS infections is recommended is for individuals with a history of rheumatic fever.

 Acute pharyngitis is characterized by the rapid onset of sore throat and pharyngeal inflammation (with or without exudate).
-Absence of cough, nasal congestion, and nasal discharge distinguishes bacterial from viral etiologies.
-It can be caused by a variety of viral and bacterial pathogens, including group A Streptococcus (GAS), as well as fungal pathogens (e.g., Candida albicans).
+Absence of cough, nasal congestion, and nasal discharge suggests a bacterial, rather than viral, etiology.
+Acute pharyngitis can be caused by a variety of viral and bacterial pathogens, including group A Streptococcus (GAS), as well as fungal pathogens (e.g., Candida albicans).
 Bacterial pharyngitis, in temperate climates, is more common in winter (or early spring), while enteroviral infection is more common in the summer and fall.
-Generally a self-limited condition with resolution within two weeks.
+Acute pharyngitis is generally a self-limited condition with resolution within 2 weeks.